NatLabs/memory-region/readme.md

 ## How it works
-Internally, the `MemoryRegion` stores data in a `Region`, updating a size counter that keeps track of the total allocated memory, and two btree maps for managing the free memory blocks.
+Internally, the `MemoryRegion` stores data in a `Region`, updating a size counter that keeps track of the total allocated memory, and a specialized Max B+Tree for managing the free memory blocks.
-The first map orderes the blocks by their addresses, while the second map orders them by their sizes.
-This strategy enables each `MemoryRegion` to allocate and deallocate memory blocks in `O(log n)` time.
+The tree orders the memory blocks by their addresses, and stores the keeps a reference to the block with the largest size in each of its nodes.
+This strategy enables the `MemoryRegion` to allocate and deallocate memory blocks in `O(log n)` time.

 ## Pros and Cons
 ### Pros